LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

   * GPU:
   * RAM:

-The Stimulation PC is connected to the NNL Monitor, used to present visual stimuli.
+The Stim-PC is connected to the NNL Monitor, used to present visual stimuli.
 Images can be seen by the subject through a mirror put on the Head/Neck Coil.

 Instructions for users
 ~~~~~~~~~~